kirchners-manta/multifidelity-water/README.md

 A directory `models` will be created in the current working directory, containing subdirectories for each model and evaluation.
 In each evaluattion subdirectory, a simulation input folder `siminp` will be created, containing the LAMMPS input files and a runscript for the [Marvin cluster](https://www.hpc.uni-bonn.de/en/systems/marvin) at University of Bonn.

+Optionally, instead of cubic simulation boxes (which is the default), the user can request tetragonal boxes in the [OrthoBoXY](https://doi.org/10.1021/acs.jpcb.3c04492) style by specifying the `--orthoboxy` option.

 After executing the `chemmod-prep` algorithm, the user can run the simulations in parallel on the cluster (not included in this code).
 When completed, the mean squared displacement (MSD) and the diffusion coefficient can be calculated using [TRAVIS](http://www.travis-analyzer.de/) and [msdiff](https://github.com/kirchners-manta/msdiff) (not included in this code).
+Please note that when specifying the `--orthoboxy` option, the TRAVIS and msdiff anlyses have to be adjusted accordingly, as the simulation box is not cubic anymore.

+The `chemmodel-prep` algorithm cannot be executed several times on the same input file, as it will overwrite the existing files and draw new random parameters.

 ### chemmod-post
 This algorithm postprocesses the results of the MD simulations.